nlowman23/Final_Project_Group-31/README.md

 ### A project by Jack Carfrey (jac961@pitt.edu), Lenny Scinto (), and Nate Lowman (ncl48@pitt.edu)
 #### Canvas Group 31

+### Overview
+This repository is a class project with the goal of answering the question "What is the best neighborhood in Pittsburgh?" using data derived from the WPRDC.
+Our results can be found in the 'Main Project Notebook' file, and our individual analyses can be found in the other notebooks.

 ### Datasets:
 #### Facilties Dataset:
 Analysis by Jack Carfrey